-The idea behind this component is that if sufficent members to constitute a quorum can participate at a physical meeting location, the remainder of the board members could then participate remotely.
-In the case of the Planning Board, four members would have to be present at a physical meeting location (five members for a CUP), and two to three members could participate remotely.
-If the Governor suspends the in-person quorum requirement, all members could participate remotely.
+The idea behind this component is that if sufficent members to constitute a quorum can participate at a physical meeting location, remaining board members could then participate remotely (i.e. using communications media technology, such as telephonic and video conferencing).
+For instance, in the case of the Planning Board, four members would need to be physically present at a meeting location, and up to three members could participate remotely.

 2. Temporary Uses - Under this section of the proposal, the City Manager would be authorized to approve certain types of temporary uses during a declared Local State of Emergency that involves a catastrophic event, such as a tropical storm, hurricane, or pandemic.
 The temporary uses could occur on any parcel, regardless of zoning district, for a period of up to 120 days.
 The use would have to assist in the reconstruction or recovery of the area and the City Manager would have to find that the use does not negatively impact the surrounding area.
 Conditions to the use could be imposed to ensure that the quality of life of the surrounding area is maintained.
 As additional safeguards, the City Manager could limit the geographic areas for the uses and revoke the permit for any reason.
 Should there be a need for the use to continue beyond 120 days, the proposed ordinance allows the City Commission to extend the permits for up to an additional year by Resolution at a public hearing.